Pertussis

 • Everyone in childcare settings with infants

-• While testing for pertussis is available, it can take a long time for results and it can be difficult to detect so your doctor may treat you or your child based on symptoms.
+• While testing for Pertussis is available, it can take a long time for results, so your doctor may treat you or your child based on symptoms.

 Need to know

 • Pertussis is preventable.
-Get vaccinated! – Routine childhood immunizations include pertussis prevention at 2, 4, 6, 12mos, 4-5 years of age, and again at 10-11 years of age and are required for kindergarten and middle school entry.
+Get vaccinated! – Routine childhood immunizations include pertussis prevention at 2, 4, 6, 15-18 mos, 4-6 years of age, and again at 11-12 years of age and are required for kindergarten and middle school entry.
 All adults should get at least one dose too.

 • If exposed, confer with your doctor about postexposure prophylaxis (PEP).

-• Your local public health department may provide you or your doctor guidance about PEP and how long infected persons need to stay home from school.
+• Alameda County Public Health Department’s Acute Communicable Disease Section can provide you or your doctor guidance about PEP and how long infected persons need to stay home from school.

 • If pregnant: